bmnielsen/Stardust/README.md

 # Stardust
 AI for StarCraft: Brood War

+NOTE: This branch contains an archive of public Stardust releases from when the source was otherwise kept mostly private.
+Refer to the main branch for the current state of the project.

 ## About
 Stardust is written in C++ and uses [BWAPI](https://github.com/bwapi/bwapi) to play 1v1 Melee games of StarCraft: Brood War.
 Stardust plays as the Protoss race.